Probate Q&A Series

 Appraisement of Household Furnishings

-• Oath and Inspection Each appraiser takes an oath to value assets fairly and inspects the furnishings in the home.
+• Oath and Inspection If appraisers are appointed, each appraiser takes an oath to value assets fairly and inspects the furnishings in the home.
 They rank items by category or list individual pieces.

-• Fair Market Value Appraisers assign the fair market value on the date of death.
+• Fair Market Value Assets are reported at their fair market value as of the date of death.
 Fair market value is the price a willing buyer would pay a willing seller in an open market.

-• Inventory Form The personal representative compiles the appraised values on the official inventory form.
-North Carolina requires that this form reach the clerk of superior court within 90 days of qualification.
+• Inventory Form The personal representative compiles the values on the official inventory form.
+North Carolina requires that this form reach the clerk of superior court within 3 months of qualification.
 See N.C.G.S. § 28A-19-3.

 Amending an Inventory